VladimirTulcinsky/Cumulonimbus/README.md

 ## How to use?

 The application has only been tested on Linux (Ubuntu 22.04).
 The best option is to use the container which contains every required dependency.
-The container is available at: [Link to Container](TODO)
+The container is available [here](https://hub.docker.com/repository/docker/cumulonimbuscloud/cumulonimbus/general)

 ```shell
 docker run -it cumulonimbus:latest